technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 19 - Configure Microsoft Teams chat in Customer Service.md

       ![A screenshot of a computer Description automatically generated](./media/media19/image2.1.1.png)

-5. Next, set the toggle for **Turn on Enhanced Microsoft Teams Integration** to **Yes**.
+5. Next, set the toggle for **Turn on the linking of Dynamics 365 records to Microsoft Teams channels** to **Yes**.
 This setting requires tenant admin permission.

 6. Select **Save**.